 Jane advises companies in the course of on-site safety and health investigations, as well as in subsequent litigation with the US Department of Labor (DOL).
 She has handled cases in a number of jurisdictions and defended clients throughout the United States in state and federal courts, as well as before state and federal administrative agencies.
 A consummate professional, Jane has developed effective working relationships with federal, state, and local regulators and leaders across a number of government departments.

 In addition to her OSHA and MSHA practice, Jane focuses on labor relations, business and commercial litigation, and employment-related litigation, including litigation under Title VII, the Family and Medical Leave Act (FMLA), the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), the Fair Labor Standards Act (FLSA), and their state law counterparts.
+Jane is often called upon by companies, boards of directors, and organizations to conduct confidential internal investigations of workplace misconduct, sexual harassment, and #metoo allegations.
 On behalf of insurance agents and stockbrokers, Jane has handled numerous matters involving commercial contracts, covenants not-to-compete, and errors and omissions for insurance agents.
 She also represents directors and officers in jury and judge trials throughout the Southeast, as well as in proceedings before administrative agencies.